-The mix of flavors in this Satan's Whiskers is really quite pleasant but it is potent and taller than most "up" drinks (grab those over-sized cocktail glasses) and that may be where it got its ominous name.
+The mix of flavors in the satan's whiskers is really quite pleasant.
+However, it is pretty potent and taller than most "up" drinks (grab those over-sized cocktail glasses) and that may be where it got its ominous name.
 It is a great drink and a fun spin on the perfect martini that would be especially fitting for Halloween, though it's a nice choice for an innocent dinner party, too.

-According to A.J.
-Rathburn's Good Spirits book, if you were to skip the Grand Marnier for another orange liqueur like curacao the drink would then be called a "Curled Satan's Whiskers."
-A small technicality (even though the two liqueurs produce slightly different tastes in the drink.
+- If you were to replace the Grand Marnier for another orange liqueur like curaçao, the drink would then be called a "curled satan's whiskers."
+It's a small technicality and the two liqueurs will produce slightly different tastes in the drink.
 Because of this, the Grand Marnier version is sometimes called a "straight satan's whiskers."

 - In the curled version, some people add as many as six dashes of orange bitters.
 One dash is also common in the straight drink.